zhrfrd/JNotes/README.md

 ## TODO
 - [ ] Implement a custom "text area" without relying on `JTextArea` from the Swing library or similar components.
 - [ ] Add text cursor with its behaviours.
+  - [x] Move cursor left and right with keystrokes.
+  - [ ] Move cursor up and down following the right "line" on the y-axis with keystrokes.
+  - [ ] Move cursor with the mouse.
+- [ ] Add support for deleting characters:
+  - [x] Delete characters before the cursor.
-- [ ] Add support for deleting characters after the cursor.
+  - [ ] Delete characters after the cursor.
+- [x] Start a new line when pressing Enter.

 ## Fixes
 - [ ] Improve the loop that iterates through each line in `paintComponent()`.
 At the moment the loop runs at each timer tick and this increases with the number of new lines.